 And I noticed on your live chat you DID bring up the historical factors that influenced him.
 I really love you guys for knowing so much about and being informed by (an informing others) that all this stuff, good or bad, has a history and a context.
 It doesn't just get dreamed up one night in a vacuum.

-You are very welcome.
-Thank you for reading.
+You are so very welcome.
+Thank you for reading!